 These printable Gratitude Devotions will make it easy to help your family to focus on thankfulness during the month of November.
 Get your family reading the Bible and having meaningful discussions together as well.

 November is one of my favorite months of the year.
-In Texas, November is the month where the leaves on the trees *might* finally turn colors, if the weather has been favorable.
-(Not sure what kind of weather is favorable for the leaves turning colors, but it seems like if the summer is too hot or the fall is too wet, we don’t get good colors.)
+In Texas, November is the month where the leaves on the trees *might* finally turn colors, and we generally get a lot of crisp and sunny days.
 I also like November because it’s a natural time to focus on being thankful.

-I decided that I wanted to do something to help the boys focus on gratitude during the month of November.
+I decided that I wanted to do something to help my kids focus on gratitude during the month of November.
 I had two goals in mind when I wrote these devotions.
-The first was to help them get beyond the surface things that we can be thankful for (playing at the park, pizza, toys) and to help them be grateful for spiritual blessings as well.
+The first was to help my kids get beyond the surface things that we can be thankful for (playing at the park, pizza, toys) and to help them be grateful for spiritual blessings as well.
 The second was to teach them things about God’s character, so that they would naturally be grateful for who God is and what He does for us.